 Endpoint configuration is beyond the scope of this document, but online resources are available at http://h10032.www1.hp.com/ctg/Manual/c04341228

 Use the following steps to start monitoring the Onboard Administrator using the Zenoss web interface.

 Use the following steps to start monitoring Linux HP Proliant device using the Zenoss web interface.

-Use the following steps to start monitoring Windows HP Proliant device using the Zenoss web interface.
+Use the following steps to start monitoring a HP ILO device using the Zenoss web interface.

 In order to fully support monitoring a system with multiple onboard administrators the "enclosure ip mode" option must be enabled and the enclosure must be given a static ip address that is shared between the two onboard administrators.
 Failure to do so may cause monitoring to stop when the active onboard administrator goes offline.

 When upgrading from 1.0 to 3.0 you may see an issue related to catalogs.
 If you installed the zenpack from the ui the ui may complain that the zenpack install failed.
 Install the zenpack from the command line as a workaround.
 The observe messages similar to "WARNING zen.catalogservice: Detected catalog inconsistency - to repair, run: 'python /opt/zenoss/ZenPacks/ZenPacks.zenoss.CatalogService-220.127.116.11-py2.7.egg/ZenPacks/zenoss/CatalogService/sync_rids.py'" to finish the installation of this zenpack run the script as it suggests. then restart the zenoss instances.

 Ilo device modelling reuses the original snmp components of this zenpack.
 Because the ilo does not return exactly the same results as is available via snmp monitoring, there will be cases where some fields are always set to N/A or Unknown.
 This is a known issue and is not currently considered a defect.